danielpozsar/grogupy/docs/source/introduction.rst

 interaction parameters.
 It can be run in a juptyer notebook or in a command line interface with the ability of GPU acceleration.

-Go to the :ref:`installation <quickstart>` page to install grogupy.
+Go to the :ref:`installation <quickstart-guide>` page to install grogupy.

 Command line usage
 ------------------